beego/beedoc/en-US/mvc/controller/params.md

 }
 ```

-When an http request comes in that matches the routing you defined, Beego will scan the parameters in the method signature and will try to find matching http request paramters, convert them to the correct parameter type and pass them to your method.
+When an http request comes in that matches the routing you defined, Beego will scan the parameters in the method signature and will try to find matching http request paramters (where method parameter name is the http request parameter name), convert them to the correct parameter type and pass them to your method.
 By default, Beego will look for parameters in the quey string (when using `GET`) or form data (when using `POST`).
 If your routing definition contains parameters, then Beego will automatically search for them in the path:
 ```go
 // @router /task/:id
 func (c *TaskController) MyMethod(id int) {